agilebeat/pipeline-3-deploy-color-based-model/README.md

-## Testing the model with testing images as base64 string
+### 8.Testing the model with testing images as base64 string
 Open 'test.http' and send the request.
 Make sure the POST endpoint address is from deployment.